Danish08654/YOLOv8-Student-Detection-System/README.md

-Excited to share my recent work on YOLO Object Detection, where I built a complete end-to-end pipeline for detecting objects in real-time with high accuracy.

  Project Intro:

 The goal of this project was to build a fast and accurate object detection system using YOLO (You Only Look Once).